-You need to have at least one BOND-PRIME Processing Module commissioned to see details in the report.
+For BOND-PRIME, you need to have at least one processing module commissioned to see details in the report.

 The report is a valuable aid in run preparation.
 It helps you to ensure that the slides put onto each tray are compatible (see 6.9 Slide Compatibility), and shows the reagents and reagent systems that need to be loaded.